starlit-nox/reading-notes/102/Class04/notes_4.md

 ```
 What is HTML?
-Its a markup language that defines the strucutre of your content
+It's a markup language that defines the structure of your content
 ```
-## HTML Defintions
+## HTML Definitions

-1. **Opening Tag:** consists of the name of the elemnt, wrapped in opening and closing angle brackets.
+1. **Opening Tag:** consists of the name of the element, wrapped in opening and closing angle brackets.
-2. **Closing tag:** same as the opening tag, except that it includes a forward slash before the elment name; states where the elemnt ends
+2. **Closing tag:** same as the opening tag, except that it includes a forward slash before the element name; states where the element ends
-3. **Content:** content of the elemnt
+3. **Content:** content of the element
-4. **Element:** opening tage, closing tag, and the content together comrpise the element
+4. **Element:** opening tags, closing tag, and the content together comprise the element
 5. **Angle Brackets:** < >
-6. **Atributes:** extra information about the ement that desn't appear in actual content
+6. **Attributes:** extra information about the element that does not appear in actual content
     -examples: class, editor-note
-7. **Class:** atribute allows you to give the elemnt a non-unique indenfier that can be used to target it (and others with the same class value)
+7. **Class:** attribute allows you to give the element a non-unique identifier that can be used to target it (and others with the same class value)
-8. **Nesting Elements:** putting elements inside of other elments
+8. **Nesting Elements:** putting elements inside of other elements
 9. **Void Elements:** elements that have no content

 **Attributes that set a value always have:**
-1. Space between it & the elemnt name (or previous atribute, if the elemnt already has one or more attributes)
+1. Space between it & the element name (or previous attribute, if the element already has one or more attributes)
-2. Attribute name followe dby an equal sign.
+2. Attribute name followed by an equal sign.
-3. Atribute value wrapped by opening & closing quotation marks.
+3. Attribute value wrapped by opening & closing quotation marks.